We accept Apple Pay Google Pay Quick and secure payment options.

 • Discussions under this section of the guide point out the modifications of the unpublished thesis reference list entry that occur for correct citation of other forms of dissertations.

-• Explanations for the author, date, title, and source elements of the unpublished dissertation citation are universal unless they are explicit changes identified in this section for particular types of sources.
+• Explanations for the author, date, title, and source elements of the unpublished dissertation citation are universal unless there are explicit changes identified in this section for particular types of sources.

 Citing a Thesis or Dissertation from a Database in APA